buffaloss/tmps-labs/lab-1/README.md

 ```
 &ensp; &ensp; __4.
 Interface Segregation Principle (ISP):__

-&ensp; &ensp; The project defines focused interfaces (e.g., *MediaItem, CharacterEntity, ContentManager*) with only methods relevant to their responsibilities.
+&ensp; &ensp; The project defines focused interfaces (e.g., *media_item, CharacterEntity, ContentManager*) with only methods relevant to their responsibilities.
 Implementing classes adhere to these interfaces, ensuring they provide specific functionality without unnecessary dependencies.

 &ensp; &ensp; The Interface Segregation Principle (ISP) is demonstrated in my code through the creation of minimal and focused interfaces (abstract base classes) with only the methods relevant to specific responsibilities.
 Here's an example: